waozixyz/waozixyz/src/content/writings/letter-to-my-father.md

 Dear father,

 It has been many years since we have last talked.
-I wrote you a short story - about our past and a short glimpse of my view.
+I wrote you a short story - about our past and a short glimpse of my perspective.
 I am saddened how things have gone between us, possibly beyond repair.
 Humans are difficult and I am certain that you will learn to see things my way.

 I used to be a mother's child.
 I wasn't close to you.
 You were mostly at work and at home you would enjoy yourself with movies and alcohol.
 As a kid the only time actually spent together were on holidays, besides your strong desire to always go exploring we had our few family moments which I treasure dearly.